denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 fi
 ```

-Next, I set the `HOST`, `AvailabilityZone` and `DiskSize` parameters that are specified in the `CloudFormation` template to create the volume.
+Next, the script configures the `HOST`, `AvailabilityZone` and `DiskSize` parameters that are specified in the `CloudFormation` template to create the volume.
 These values are either provided by the `workflow` inputs or generated earlier in the script.

 ```
 PARAMS="ParameterKey=Host,ParameterValue=$HOST"